 Price, per person

-Air travel on British Airways flights (Airbus A320); private coach; accommodation as described below; breakfasts, five lunches and four dinners (three of which are light) with wine, water and coffee; all wine and food tastings; all admissions; all tips for waiters and drivers; all state and airport taxes; the services of the lecturer and tour manager.
+Air travel on British Airways flights (Airbus 320); private coach; accommodation as described below; breakfasts, five lunches and four dinners (two of which are light) with wine, water and coffee; all wine and food tastings; all admissions; all tips for waiters and drivers; all state and airport taxes; the services of the lecturer and tour manager.

 Gran Hotel Domine, Bilbao: 5-star hotel opposite the Guggenheim; contemporary in style.
 Hotel Villa de Laguardia: 4-star hotel on the outskirts of the town; comfortable rooms and attractive public areas.
 Hotel Churrut, Vera de Bidasoa: 3-star hotel installed in an 18th-century military building; family owned with 17 spacious, well decorated rooms and comfortable sitting areas.
 Single rooms are doubles for sole use throughout.

 Evening meals tend to begin at 9.00pm and some late nights are inevitable.
 There is a fair amount of walking on this tour, some of it uphill or on roughly paved streets.
-Although distances travelled are not vast, there is the need to use a coach every day of the tour.
+A good level of fitness is essential.
+Although distances travelled are not vast, the coach is used every day of the tour.
 Average distance by coach per day: 60 miles.

 Between 10 and 22 participants.